ChenguangTelecom/GRHED/README.md

 ## 2. Training HED on the gradient magnitude fields.

 You need to install tensorflow with python 2.7.
+You can install tensorflow 1.12.0 with anaconda using the following command:

+conda create -n yourenv python=2.7

+conda activate yourenv/source activate yourenv

+conda install tensorflow-gpu=1.12.0

 For training, GPU is required.
 For testing, it is not mandatory to use GPU.
 You can test the pretrained models using cpu with 'export CUDA_VISIBLE_DEVICES=1'.

 Installing requirements with the following command: